liqthr/music-bot/DEVELOPMENT_LOG.md

 The final phase of this development cycle focused on enhancing the maintainability of the codebase.
 Comprehensive **JSDoc** comments were added to all major functions and interfaces.
 These comments explain not only what the code does but also the justification for specific implementation choices.

 By providing clear documentation and a modular structure, the system is now well-prepared for future maintenance and expansion.
-This iterative process has resulted in a solution that is both technically robust and aligned with the academic requirements of the A-Level coursework.
+This iterative process has resulted in a solution that is both technically robust and professionally structured.